yaxley-peaks/blog/src/rootless_root/index.md

 A stranger from the land of Woot came to Master Foo as he was eating the morning meal with his students.

-“I hear y00 are very l33t”, he said.
-“Pl33z teach m3 all y00 know”.
+&ldquo;I hear y00 are very l33t&rdquo;, he said. &ldquo;Pl33z teach m3 all y00 know&rdquo;.

 Master Foo&rsquo;s students looked at each other, confused by the stranger&rsquo;s barbarous language.
-Master Foo just smiled and replied: “You wish to learn the Way of Unix?”
+Master Foo just smiled and replied: &ldquo;You wish to learn the Way of Unix?&rdquo;

-“I want to b3 a wizard hax0r”, the stranger replied, “and 0wn ever3one&rsquo;s b0xen”.
+&ldquo;I want to b3 a wizard hax0r&rdquo;, the stranger replied, &ldquo;and 0wn ever3one&rsquo;s b0xen&rdquo;.

-“I do not teach that Way”, replied Master Foo.
+&ldquo;I do not teach that Way&rdquo;, replied Master Foo.

-The stranger grew agitated.
-“D00d, y00 r nothing but a p0ser”, he said.
-“If y00 n00 anything, y00 wud t33ch m3”.
+The stranger grew agitated. &ldquo;D00d, y00 r nothing but a p0ser&rdquo;, he said. &ldquo;If y00
+n00 anything, y00 wud t33ch m3&rdquo;.

-“There is a path”, said Master Foo, “that might bring you to wisdom”.
-The master scribbled an IP address on a piece of paper.
-“Cracking this box should pose you little difficulty, as its guardians are incompetent.
-Return and tell me what you find”.
+&ldquo;There is a path&rdquo;, said Master Foo, &ldquo;that might bring you to wisdom&rdquo;.
+The master scribbled an IP address on a piece of paper. &ldquo;Cracking this box should pose you little difficulty, as its guardians are incompetent.
+Return and tell me what you find&rdquo;.

 The stranger bowed and left.
 Master Foo finished his meal.